TheCandidStartup/TheCandidStartup.github.io/_drafts/react-glitchy-virtual-scroll.md

 Over on the main thread, the event is dispatched to JavaScript by the event loop.
 React does its thing, the visible content is rendered and the DOM updated.
 The browser repaints the scrollable area and tells the compositor that the corresponding layer needs updating.

 The compositor decides that a frame is due.
 It combines all the layers and makes the result visible.
-If the main thread's update completes before this happens you get a normal frame and all is well.
+If the main thread's update completes before this happens, you get a normal frame and all is well.
 If the main thread didn't report back in time, the compositor uses what it has and you get a partially presented frame with up to date scrolling of stale content.

 # Maximum Frame Time